 Here's an in-depth look at our workflow creating these videos, including some examples of app demo videos we've created in the past.

-Examples follow the tutorial.
+iOS Demo Video examples follow the tutorial.

 Here is How I Create a Mobile App Demo in Adobe After Effects